platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 ## Code verification

 Every time model code changes, it can break technically or produce unreasonable results.
 Such errors introduced by changes are called regressions.
-To prevent them, the model can be manually verified, but optimally, this process is automated as Continuous Integration (CI) and is provided by an SCM service or an external one like Travis[^travisci] or Circle CI[^circleci] [@Rosero2015].
+To prevent them, the model can be manually verified, but optimally, this process is automated as Continuous Integration (CI) [@Rosero2016].
 CI is a development practice where developers integrate code into a shared repository frequently, ideally several times a day.
 Each integration is then verified by an automated build and automated tests to detect integration errors as quickly as possible.

 <!-- should we name Travis or Circle?
 CircleCI bietet ssh Zugang zu Pipeline